 Social, Cultural and Humanitarian Committee (SOCHUM)

-APPROXIMATE COMMITTEE SIZE: 160 single DELEGATIONS
+APPROXIMATE COMMITTEE SIZE: 80 double DELEGATIONS

 TOPICS